-Inspection and Testing of
+Inspection and Testing of products that feature Network standby

 The participating MSAs in this working group were: AEA (Austria), SAMTS (Bulgaria), TUKES (Finland), HED (Germany), SEAI (Ireland - WP Leader), CRPC (Latvia), MIRS (Slovenia), STEM (Sweden), and DETEC (Switzerland, observer).

 The Standby Regulation3 includes a wide range of product types.
 Prior to the launch, the group developed a shortlist of product types to include in the investigation based on the following factors: